SoulAttacker/Self-Learning/ML/README.md

-# Self-Learning
+# ML
-+ This is a reprository for self-learning
++ This is the formula derivation of basic machine learning